theantichris/WordPress-Plugin-Boilerplate/README.md

 View::render() must be echoed.

-Ex.: echo View::render( $view_file, $view_data = null )
+echo View::render( $view_file, $view_data = null )

 ## Settings

 You can create options for your plugin using the Settings class.

-Ex.:
 $setting = new Settings( $page_slug ); // Creates the settings object with the slug of the page.
-This could be a default page or one you create.
-$setting->add_section( 'My Section', $view ); // Creates the settings section your options will be grouped under.
-The view will contain the header for the section.
-$setting->add_field( 'My Field', $view ); // Creates the field and adds it to the section.
+This could be a default page or one you create. $setting->add_section( 'My Section', $view ); // Creates the settings section your options will be grouped under.
+The view will contain the header for the section. $setting->add_field( 'My Field', $view ); // Creates the field and adds it to the section.
 The view needs to contain the input field for the option.

 ## Helper Functions